 Moving it away from the wall or use in a larger room – Most kitchens have hard surfaces that seem to amplify noise.
 Try using your machine from the kitchen island or a table, anything that is not next to a wall.
-Or, you might try a larger room if you can.
+Or, you might try a larger room, if you can.

 Placing the blender on a dish towel or silicone mat – Muffle the sound further by placing the unit on top of something to help absorb some of the noise from the motor.
-Some manufactures sell mats that may help (for example, Vitamix’s Sound-Reducing Pad).
+Some manufacturers sell mats that may help (for example, Vitamix’s Sound-Reducing Pad).

 Blending the night before – 6 a.m. may not be the ideal time for you to blend if you want a harmonious home.
 Try blending the night before, pour it in an airtight container like a mason jar, and just give it a shake in the morning.

 A cone of silence for your blender seems like a logical first step at first glance, but buyer beware.
 Placing a motor inside of a box that reduces airflow to the engine may not be the best idea.
 We could not find any verified customers of a quiet shield product to confirm our suspicions, so we can’t be sure.
 However, our guess is that a sound shield can cause blender motors to overheat.